8th Grade Pre-AP Algebra Open House

 According to Henry Ford, “Thinking is the hardest work there is, which is probably the reason why so few engage in it”.
 I want you to consider me as your sons’ personal trainer in Algebra I Pre-AP.
 I am here to push them to do all they can to be the best they can be in mathematics at a level that is beyond what they would experience in any other school.
 The Pre in Pre-AP means that I am here to help your sons Pre-pare for the rigors of AP mathematics in high school.
 Whether in physical or mental training there is little growth without a little pain.
 But remember that pain is temporary while learning lasts a lifetime.
 And the joy of learning and of overcoming obstacles helps to instill a solid work ethic in our students.

 I encourage you to spend a little time perusing my web site: AlgebraGuy.com, in order to gain some insight into my philosophies about learning, teaching, mathematics, homework, technology, and much more.
 In addition, I want you to feel free to provide me with any input you care to give me concerning this course.
 My goal is to be the best I can be in helping your sons to master more mathematics than they ever thought they could.
-Because you can’t get a Macy’s level of expertise from a Wal-Mart level of rigor, we will be working hard this year with a homework assignment nearly every school day.
+Because you can't expect to master the math without giving 100% effort, we will be working hard this year with a homework assignment nearly every school day.
 After all, the fiddler who practices most plays best.